vlifesystems/rulehunter.com/content/docs/examples/call_centre_printer_repairs.md

   * _Fred Wilkins_ and _Mary Harris_ can call any segment
   * Anyone can call segment: _g_

 Below the aggregators table you can see that the rule passes all the goals, unlike when no rule was used.
 With the rule the client has an ROI of 16.19, this is 1.4 more than without the rule and 1.19 above target.
 Again with the rule the client has a conversion of 0.3, this is 0.14 percentage points more than without the rule and 0.05 above the target.
-Finally the call centre, with the rule, has an ROI of 1.38, this is 0.73 more than without the rule and 0.08 above the stetch target.
+Finally the call centre, with the rule, has an ROI of 1.38, this is 0.73 more than without the rule and 0.08 above the stretch target.
 This final figure is probably the most important as without the rule the call centre was making a loss and now it is making a profit.
 The client is also happy as they are above target on both of their main goals.

 ### When to call each segment?